 In 1919, the Wellesley Trustees voted not to renew her appointment.
 She continued in peace work and was involved with the founding of the Women's International League for Peace and Freedom.
 A tireless writer, traveler, and organizer, she "had a talent for making diverse individuals and groups cooperate in the cause of peace.
-"However, because of her concern about Hitler's domination of Europe and the treatment of the Jews, she chose "the lesser of two evils" after Pearl Harbour and supported the war effort.
-She did not resign from the Women's International League for Peace and Freedom, and her Nobel Prize recognized that organization's contribution as well as her individual leadership
+"However, because of her concern about Hitler's domination of Europe and the treatment of the Jews, she chose "the lesser of two evils" after Pearl Harbor and supported the war effort.
+She did not resign from the Women's International League for Peace and Freedom, and her Nobel Prize recognized that organization's contribution as well as her individual leadership.

 —from Bryn Mawr Alumnae Bulletin (Winter 1981), adapted from Barbara Sicherman and Carol Hurd Green (edd.), Notable American Women: The Modern Period (Cambridge, Mass.: Harvard University.
 Press, 1980)

 More to her liking was her life in New York, where she made literary and theatrical friends.
 The publication of The Greek Way in 1930 brought acclaim, but there was some criticism from scholars about translation and interpretation.
 Edith Hamilton did not claim to be a scholar; her commitment was to the unverifiable "truths of the spirit" she found in ancient writers.